 Now by choice, I prefer to travel solo.
 I enjoy the freedom and independence to eat, stay and explore wherever and whenever I want.
 But there are drawbacks.

-As a female solo traveler, safety and security are the most important things to remember.
+As a solo female traveler, safety and security are the most important things to remember.
 Next is being comfortable on your own.
 This includes on transportation, overnights in hotels, interacting with a wide variety of humans and especially dining.

-A lot of women I’ve spoken with say their biggest concern is dining alone.
+Women who travel solo that I’ve spoken with say their biggest concern is dining alone.
 Actually, it should be their least.
 I always advise to start solo dining small, which could even be a food truck and finding outdoor seating.
 Safety is number one.

 Most of these 43 solo travel tips lean towards women.
 But many suggestions can apply to both genders.
 Here is my most concise list to-date of lessons I’ve learned traveling solo, otherwise known as my top 43 solo travel tips.
 They’re sorted by category for easier reading.

-- Start using 5 lb. hand weights three months before departure.
+- Start using 5 lb. hand weights two- three months before departure.
 It’ll be so much easier to lift your luggage.

 - If you’re in Europe, arrive no more than 20 minutes before your train departure time.
 Amtrak, 45-minutes to 1 hr.